How to prep your Salesforce CRM data for geocoding & maps

 Fill in missing fields

 If you only have city for a record, add state and country.
-Append or update addresses through an external service all-at-once, or during the sales process which will take longer.
+You can append or update addresses through an external service all at one time.
+Or you can edit and add data during sales conversations, which will take longer.

 Convert non-geographic fields into geographic data